leonstafford/coding-test-advertising-settings/README.md

 Code analysis tools now green.
 Whether the code is still functional is yet unknown.
 I'll try to add in Pest for unit/integration tests, another tool on my todo list for my own projects this week.

 Running `wp-env start` surfaced an error from bulk-rewriting.
 Fixing that shows the plugin installed and activated (but not doing anything yet).
+Deactivating and activating via WP admin surfaces an issue with dbDelta/SQL query, with a bunch of `\n`'s in it.
+So, I know where that's come from - adjusting older manually formed queries with `$wpdb->prepare()`'s and not handling the newlines correctly.
+Fixing now.